Case Studies An Overfitting-Resistant Backtesting Framework for Options Strategies

 Limitations & What I’d Do Differently

 The framework handles single-leg and spread strategies well but becomes computationally expensive for multi-leg exotic structures.
-If building from scratch again, I’d design the fill simulation layer to be parallel from the start — sequential simulation of complex Greeks scenarios is a bottleneck at scale.
+Building again, I’d design the fill-simulation layer to be parallel from the start - sequential simulation of complex Greeks scenarios is a bottleneck at scale.

-The regime detection model is rule-based and works well in practice, but a learned regime classifier with probabilistic outputs would be more robust to novel market conditions.
+The regime detector is rule-based and works well in practice, but a learned classifier with probabilistic outputs would be more robust to novel market conditions - the kind that get you when you least expect it.

 Stack